-A high quality built environment, including the development of public art projects, has a positive effect on a community's health and wellbeing.
+A high quality built environment, good design which facilitates walking and cycling, has a positive effect on a community's health and wellbeing.
 Green Infrastructure can help make space for nature in urban areas, promote better health and affect people's sense of wellbeing, defining how they feel about the places where they live.

 The high quality design of new buildings, mixed use developments and the creation or enhancement of the existing Green Infrastructure network will enhance the character of the built and natural environment, ensuring effective place shaping across Fylde.
-It is essential that growth is in keeping with the character of the area and also results in the maintenance and enhancement of Fylde's built environment.
+It is essential that development is in keeping with the character of the area and also results in the maintenance and enhancement of Fylde's built environment.